 Many courses carry prerequisites, which are published in course descriptions of the Undergraduate Bulletin for 100-, 200- and 300-level courses and the Graduate Guide for 400- and 500-level courses.
-(Prerequisites for experimental courses are published in the course descriptions at the back of the Master Schedule).
+(Prerequisites for experimental courses are published on the Dean's Office website under Master Schedule then Whats New.